ewanche/engineering-systems-projects/cooling-system-project/TZ_001_cooling_system.md

 * linear loose: ~100–300 Pа/м (?)
 * local — with koefficients or summa

-👉 important **logik**
+👉 **logik** is important
 ---

-# 🎯 Цель этого шага
+# 🎯 Goal

-Не просто “посчитать”, а понять:
+we need understand:

-* где теряется давление
+* where is the presure loose
-* кто “съедает” напор
+* who “eat” the head
-* где узкое место системы
+* where is the bottleneck in the system